-Ultimate Questions: Theology Core Requirement Core component title Ultimate Questions: Theology Minimum credit Hours 3 Core-specific pre-/ co-requisites and/or requirements Pre- or co-requisite: Cura Personalis 1: Self f in Community Core component summary Courses that satisfy the Ultimate Questions: Theology requirement ask students to reflect critically on their own and others' worldviews by wrestling with "ultimate questions" in dialogue with the Catholic, Jesuit tradition.
+Ultimate Questions: Theology Core Requirement Core component title Ultimate Questions: Theology Minimum credit Hours 3 Core-specific pre-/ co-requisites and/or requirements Pre- or co-requisite: Cura Personalis 1: Self in Community Core component summary Courses that satisfy the Ultimate Questions: Theology requirement ask students to reflect critically on their own and others' worldviews by wrestling with "ultimate questions" in dialogue with the Catholic, Jesuit tradition.
 Ultimate Questions: Theology focuses on the nature of faith; the nature, existence, and personhood of God; the nature and ends of creation and human life; evil and salvation.
-Ultimate Questions: Theology introduces students to the fundamental texts, teachings, practices and modes of inquiry of one or more major religious traditions, always including the Catholic, Jesuit tradition. lic, Jesuit tradition.
-Ultimate hood of God; the nature and ends es students to the fundamental Core component learning outcomes nature of faith; the nature, existence, and/or evil (in ourselves and in the wo Apply a well-reasoned, contextual rea inquiry into ultimate questions of mea ditions, including the Catholic tradition, responding the Catholic tradition, responding personhood of God; the nature and enorld) and salvation ding of a religious tradition's texts and practaning and truth orldview and practices in dialogue with differ ds of creation and human life; Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3, SLO 5 SLO 1, SLO 3 SLO 1 Essential criteria required of all Core components designated as Ultimate Questions: Theology What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Teach students about - and require students to engage - fundamental theological texts and figures, including Jes and other important figures in the Catholic, Jesuit tradition Address one or more of the following areas of inquiry: the nature of faith; the nature, existence, and personhood of God; the nature and ends of creation and human life; evil (in ourselves and in the world) and salvation Introduce students to the methods of reasoning and inquiry (including a charitable reading of texts) that are employed within the discipline of Theology Challenge students to examine and reflect on their own worldview and practices in dialogue with theological and religious traditions, including the Catholic, Jesuit tradition; students will produce an artifact of this examination. ture, existence, and personhood the world) and salvation le reading of texts) that are in dialogue with theological and Notes Courses on world religions can satisfy religions into dialogue with the Catho the Ultimate Questions: Theology requirem lic, Jesuit tradition. nent, provided they bring other
+Ultimate Questions: Theology introduces students to the fundamental texts, teachings, practices and modes of inquiry of one or more major religious traditions, always including the Catholic, Jesuit tradition.
+Core component learning outcomes Students who complete this course will be able to: Explain how one or more religious traditions, including the Catholic tradition, respond(s) to questions about the nature of faith; the nature, existence, and personhood of God; the nature and ends of creation and human life; and/or evil (in ourselves and in the world) and salvation Apply a well-reasoned, contextual reading of a religious tradition's texts and practices to their own theological inquiry into ultimate questions of meaning and truth Articulate and reflect on their own worldview and practices in dialogue with different responses to ultimate questions, including responses in the Catholic, Jesuit tradition Core SLO(s) that this component is Introduce Develop Achieve designed to intentionally advance SLO 2, SLO 3, SLO 5 SLO 1, SLO 3 SLO 1 Essential criteria required of all Core components designated as Ultimate Questions: Theology What instructors must do / teach / assign / require to ensure the integrity of each section University-wide Teach students about - and require students to engage - fundamental theological texts and figures, including Jesus and other important figures in the Catholic, Jesuit tradition Address one or more of the following areas of inquiry: the nature of faith; the nature, existence, and personhood of God; the nature and ends of creation and human life; evil (in ourselves and in the world) and salvation Introduce students to the methods of reasoning and inquiry (including a charitable reading of texts) that are employed within the discipline of Theology Challenge students to examine and reflect on their own worldview and practices in dialogue with theological and religious traditions, including the Catholic, Jesuit tradition; students will produce an artifact of this examination.
+Notes Courses on world religions can satisfy religions into dialogue with the Catho the Ultimate Questions: Theology requirer lic, Jesuit tradition. nent, provided they bring other